plumvillage/oracles/_sources/tmp/oracles.txt

 #.

     | What's in a name? that which we call a rose
-    | Being once display'd doth fall that very hour.
+    | By any other name would smell as sweet.

 #.

-    | I'll teach you how to flow.
+    | Gentle breath of yours my sails
-    | O, if you but knew how you the purpose cherish.
+    | Must I hold a candle to my shames?

 #.

     | What is love? 'tis not hereafter;
-    | And being frank she lends to those are free.
+    | Present mirth hath present laughter.

 #.

-    | What's to come is still unsure: what's past is prologue,
+    | What's to come is still unsure:
-    | Present mirth hath present laughter.
+    | In delay there lies no plenty;

 #.